Dear Helen, I have lots of beautiful necklaces but I feel silly when I wear them. Why do I feel like this and where am I going wrong?

 Like Marmite, when it comes to jewellery most women are firmly in the ‘love it’ or ‘hate it’ camp.

-If you aren’t used to wearing earrings or necklaces every day, or your style is very ‘natural’ (see here for more information about the different clothing ‘style’ groups) you might feel a bit uncomfortable or self-conscious when you finally attempt to give your jewellery box residents an outing.
+If you aren’t used to wearing earrings or necklaces every day, or your style is very ‘natural’, you might feel a bit uncomfortable or self-conscious when you finally attempt to give your jewellery box residents an outing.
 The extra weight, noise and fiddliness of bangles and baubles is off-putting to lots of women, especially those who do a lot of walking, or practical activities such as gardening, cooking or sewing.

 The truth is though, good jewellery can totally make or break an outfit.
 The plainest, most neutral dress can be ramped up to INCREDIBLE when accompanied by the right necklace or earrings.
 In the same way, a lovely outfit can quickly become a visual headache by the addition of a ‘statement necklace’ that shouldn’t be there.